 Sole & Separate Debts

-Debts incurred prior to marriage are generally the responsibility of the person incurring such debts.
-Debts incurred during marriage are generally community debts even if only one of the spouses incurred such debts, and even if such debt is only in one spouse’s name.
+Debts incurred prior to marriage are the responsibility of the person incurring such debts.
 Debts incurred after a divorce proceeding is filed and served is generally the responsibility of the person incurring such debts.
 However, certain precautions should be made, as you may still be responsible for such debts to the creditors.

-There may be reimbursement issues if marital assets were used to pay pre-marriage sole and separate debts, and from various other situations.
+There may be reimbursement issues if marital assets were used to pay pre-marriage sole and separate debts, and pursuant to various other situations.

-Note: These are issues that you should always discuss with an attorney.
+Note: These are issues that you should always discuss with a trusted family law lawyer in one or our Phoenix or Tempe office locations.
 During your consultation, our law firm will provide you with its opinions or approach regarding your community property, separate property, and debts incurred during your marriage.